danaevenhaim/testing-app/testFile.md

-thIs is A tEsT filE
+THIS is A tEsT filE

 IT has SOME lines